freshdemo/renovations.perciballi.ca/about.md

 permalink: /about/
 ---

-This is a personal blog and all access is unauthorized except by the author.
+This is a blog about some renovations we had done on a house.